Amazon says social network Parler is trying to conceal its ownership, new court filings show

 The legal battle between Amazon and Parler kicked off in January when Parler protested Amazon’s decision to terminate its cloud-computing contract, temporarily wiping Parler from the internet.
 Amazon said Parler didn’t adequately moderate a surge in violent content on its site before, during and after the Jan.
 6 insurrection at the U.S. Capitol., in violation of the tech giant’s terms of service.

 Parler asked a federal district judge in Seattle to force Amazon to reinstate it on the web.
-When that failed, Parler filed a new complaint against Amazon in King County Superior Court — a move Amazon’s attorneys wrote in their filing Tuesday was so that “Parler could more readily escape” a hearing in front of a judge that had already taken a dim view of the social network’s claims.
+When that failed, Parler filed a new complaint against Amazon in King County Superior Court — a move Amazon’s attorneys wrote in their filing Tuesday was so that “Parler could more readily escape” a hearing in front of a judge who had already taken a dim view of the social network’s claims.
 “Parler’s judge shopping is evident,” Amazon’s attorneys wrote.

-Amazon immediately dragged the case back into federal court, where it was assigned to the same judge that had ruled against Parler.
+Amazon immediately dragged the case back into federal court, where it was assigned to the same judge who had ruled against Parler.
 The social network objected to the move, arguing in part that a Washington federal court has no jurisdiction over the case since both Amazon and Parler are incorporated in Delaware.
 (Amazon was originally incorporated in Seattle but reincorporated in Delaware in 1996 for tax reasons.)

 In its filing Tuesday, Amazon argued that Parler has not proven it is a Delaware-based company, in part because it refuses to reveal the identities of all of Parler’s owners.